MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/room-systems-v2.md

 Define one organizational unit in your on-premises Active Directory or Azure AD hierarchy to hold all Microsoft Teams Rooms machine accounts (if they’re joined to the domain) and one organizational unit to hold all the Microsoft Teams Rooms user accounts.
 If you do create an organizational unit for the Microsoft Teams Rooms machine accounts, consider disabling inheritance to ensure that you apply only the policies you intended to apply to the domain-joined Microsoft Teams Rooms.

-Create a Group Policy object assigned to the organization unit that contains your Skype Room Systems computer accounts.
+Create a Group Policy object assigned to the organization unit that contains your Microsoft Teams Rooms computer accounts.
 Use this to:

 -   [Set power and local account settings](../../manage/skype-room-systems-v2/room-systems-v2-operations.md#configuring-group-policy-for-microsoft-teams-rooms).
 -   Enable Windows Update.